felixlu/awesome-stars/topics.md

 ## mobile

-- [getpaseo/paseo](https://github.com/getpaseo/paseo) - Orchestrate coding agents remotely from your phone, desktop and CLI
+- [getpaseo/paseo](https://github.com/getpaseo/paseo) - Coding agents from your phone, desktop and CLI
 - [fastlane/fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps
 - [OneKeyHQ/app-monorepo](https://github.com/OneKeyHQ/app-monorepo) - Secure, open source and community driven crypto wallet runs on all platforms and trusted by millions.
 - [Tencent/Hippy](https://github.com/Tencent/Hippy) - Hippy is designed to easily build cross-platform dynamic apps. 👏